-Select excitation energies, Core Excitation energies, X-ray absorption

-Two methods can be used to reduce the computational costs of, for example, core excitation energies, or some other high lying excitation energy.
-In the state selective method scheme a guess vector for the orbital transition has to be provided.
-An overlap criterion is used to follow the wanted eigenvector.
-In this scheme the one-electron excited state configuration space remains complete, see Ref [346].
-In the second scheme, the range of excitations that are calculated is modified, which means that the one-electron excited state configuration space remains complete.
-The calculated excited state configuration space is reduced to the interesting part, see Ref.
+Select excitation energies, Core Excitation energies, X-ray absorption the one-electron excited state configuration space remains complete, see Ref [346].
+In the second scheme, the range of excitations that are calculated is modified, which means that the one-electron excited state configuration space is reduced to the interesting part, see Ref.
 [169].
 The calculated excited states are more accurate with the state selective method if convergence is reached, however, the second scheme is more robust, and it is easier to find convergence.